s0lst1c3/eaphammer/SECURITY.md

 ## Reporting a Vulnerability

-If you find any security issues, please report to gabriel@solstice.sh
+If you find any security issues, please open an issue on GitHub.